jjohn49/TicTacToe/README.md

 # TicTacToe
-Quick little project to practice JS
+Practiceign JS and Manipulating the DOM